nodetool-ai/nodetool/README.md

 ## NodeTool

-NodeTool is a powerful no-code platform for building AI workflows and applications.
-It's model-agnostic and supports multimodal AI integration.
+NodeTool is a powerful no-code platform for building AI workflows and applications, **seamlessly integrating leading AI models and services like OpenAI, Hugging Face, Anthropic, Ollama, and ComfyUI**.
+It offers **two flexible ways of running models**:

+1. **Local Execution**:

+   - **Local LLMs via Ollama**: Run large language models directly on your machine.
+   - **Local Models via Hugging Face Transformers and Diffusers**: Access hundreds of models locally.

+2. **Remote Execution**:
+   - **Replicate, OpenAI, and Anthropic**: Outsource heavy GPU workloads to cloud services, allowing you to leverage powerful models without the need for expensive hardware.

+NodeTool includes a **Model Manager**, which allows you to browse cached local models and download recommended models from the Hugging Face Hub.

 ![NodeTool](nodetool.png)

-NodeTool simplifies access to advanced AI technologies, providing a creative space for both newcomers and experienced users to build powerful solutions for content creation, data analysis, and automation.
+By simplifying access to advanced AI technologies, NodeTool provides a creative space for both newcomers and experienced users to build powerful solutions for content creation, data analysis, automation, and more.

 ## Features ✨

 - **No-Code Development**: Create complex AI workflows without programming knowledge.
 - **Visual Editor**: Intuitive, node-based workflow design.
+- **Seamless Integration with Leading AI Platforms**: Easily incorporate models from OpenAI, Hugging Face, Anthropic, Ollama, and ComfyUI into your workflows.
+- **Dual Model Execution Modes**:
+  - **Local Execution**: Run models locally using Ollama and Hugging Face, leveraging your own hardware.
+  - **Remote Execution**: Outsource processing to cloud services like Replicate, OpenAI, and Anthropic.
+- **Model Manager**: Browse and manage cached local models; download recommended models directly from the Hugging Face Hub.
 - **Model-Agnostic Integration**: Utilize state-of-the-art AI models from various sources.
 - **Multimodal Support**: Handle images, text, audio, video, and more in a single workflow.
 - **API Integration**: Run AI tools from websites or mobile apps.